 All the properties I wandered close to Avon River were red zone.
 Further away from Avon River properties became green zone.
 While snapping pics, I wandered all the shorter streets between Avonside Dr & Avondale Rd.
 I wandered short bits of Breezes Rd & Pembroke St & when it became obvious properties were green zoned (neat gardens, cut grass, parked cars, twitching curtains) I returned to my car near Avonside Dr.

 22.02.12.
-Quake anniversary flowers in road cone, cnr Avonside Dr / Edna St
+Quake anniversary flower in orange, plastic, road cone, cnr Avonside Dr / Edna St

 22.02.12.
 Quake trashed, red zone house, Edna St. Blue water pipe on pavement